What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 Our Hypothesis

-So, based on our experience, what do we think is the best cardio workout?
+Based on our experience, what do we think will be the best cardio workout?
 Probably the workout that has the fastest pace, fewest breaks, and engages the most muscle groups, because that will burn the most calories.

-“Although I love running and enjoy spin classes, I don’t think either will be the best cardio workouts.
-They don’t engage enough muscle groups, and they are less explosive than High-Intensity Interval Training (HIIT).
-I know nothing about the YouTube workouts, but I expect some form of HIIT to win.” – Alex
+“Although I love running and enjoy spin classes, I don’t think either will be the best cardio workout.
+They don’t engage enough muscle groups.
+I expect some form of HIIT to win.” –Alex

 We have experience doing a variety of HIIT workouts and even designed an at-home, total-body HIIT routine for couples.